tramlinehq/store-quirks/README.md

 ## App Store 📱

-### Q: Can I swap a build on a running phased rollout?
+### Can I swap a build on a running phased rollout?

 You can’t do this.
 There is no UI for it on the App Store Connect dashboard.